-Elder Care in Allen, TX – As the Cold Weather Continues, Use these Helpful Tips for Keeping Your Senior Loved One Safe in Winter
+As the Cold Weather Continues, Use these Helpful Tips for Keeping Your Senior Loved One Safe in Winter

-We’re now well into winter, but some areas will see the cold weather lasting through March and maybe even April.
+As winter approaches (eventually), some areas will see the cold weather lasting through March and maybe even April.
 Though cold weather is usually known as a discomfort or inconvenience more than anything, this time of year can also be very hazardous for an elder’s health.
 Low temperatures can lead to hypothermia and depression while icy or wet grounds dramatically increase the chance of slipping and falling.
 Indeed the winter season has its dangers when it comes to seniors, but there are some very easy steps to prevent winter-related injuries.
 With some help from you and your caregiving professional, your loved one can have a healthy and happy winter season this year.